Frequently Asked Questions

 for our emergency first responders and medical first receivers.

 The health of the entire force, including families, is vitally

 important to the Army’s strength and victory over America’s

-to Soldiers and Families and encourages everybody to Build A Kit, Make
+to Soldiers and Families and encourages everybody to Be Informed, Make

 to Top of Page